logo of design your homeschoolhomeschool photos

 How to write Language Arts Lesson Plans based on Literature

-Learning Language arts through literature is using literature as a base to teach handwriting, spelling, writing techniques, grammar and punctuation.
 This is done by selecting a model of excellent literature and drawing all the aspects of language arts from this.
+This can be used as a complete homeschool language arts curriculum which you create.

 In order to write Language Arts lesson plans based on literature, you first need to select the finest literature as a model.
 An excerpt from a children’s classic book is a wonderful place to begin.
-What is a classic?

-It can be defined as a book which enriches the child’s imagination, stirs the emotions, and places them in another time and place.
+A Classic can be defined as a book which enriches the child’s imagination, stirs the emotions, and places them in another time and place.
 It is one which lives out the lives, thoughts, motives and dilemmas of interesting characters.
 It is one which is written beautifully, creating characters of depth, places of wonder, and worlds that are dreamt about.
 It is a classic when it deserves to read and re-read, and enjoyed each time.

 Children's classic books are a model of excellent literature;

 they model for us what good writing should look like; they model depth of character; they model exciting plots and they use a range of interesting literary devices.
-For this reason, the classic books
+For this reason, the classic books are an excellent starting point for any and every author.

 In choosing literature to use as a model, I would encourage you not to choose a random excerpt, but rather choose a book as a whole.
 Read the book aloud, savour and enjoy it.
 Then, and only then, should you look at the wonderful devices you have found in the book which you love.